 In smokers, leukoplakia plaques create a feeling of dryness and burning of the gums.

 The cause of white plaque on the gum mucosa can be candidal stomatitis.
-This fungal disease, also called thrush, is noted with a decrease in immunity.
+This fungal disease, also called thrush, occurs when immunity decreases.

-Often, thrush develops after long-term antibiotic treatment in response to the destruction of beneficial oral microflora.
-Oral candidiasis is useless to treat with conventional antiseptics.
-If you suspect a fungal disease, you must definitely visit a doctor and get the right appointment.
+Thrush often develops after long-term treatment with antibiotics in response to the destruction of beneficial oral microflora.
+It is useless to treat oral candidiasis with conventional antiseptics.
+If you suspect a fungal disease, you should definitely visit a doctor and get the right prescription.

-A sign of a fungal infection is the easy removal of the stain by scraping at the onset of the disease.
-Over time, it becomes more difficult to scrape off the plaque, as if it is soldered into the gum, tongue, cheek surface.
+A sign of fungal infection is the easy removal of the stain by scraping at the onset of the disease.
+Over time, it becomes more difficult to scrape off plaque; it seems to be soldered into the gums, tongue, and surface of the cheek.

-There are a lot of causes and signs of inflammation of the gums near the tooth, on our website there is even a separate article about this.
-More details - here.
+There are a lot of causes and signs of inflammation of the gums near the tooth; we even have a separate article on this subject on our website.
+Read more here.

 Avitaminosis

 A white sore in the mouth may also appear due to a lack of vitamins in the diet.
-It occurs when there is a lack of vitamins B6, B2, C, A, R.
+It occurs when there is a lack of vitamins B6, B2, C, A, P.

-You can compensate for them by correcting the diet and only if you adhere to proper nutrition.
+You can compensate for them by adjusting your diet and only if you adhere to proper nutrition.

-They can also be the result of an infection, which is manifested by ulceration of the oral mucosa.
+They can also be the result of an infection, which manifests itself as ulceration of the oral mucosa.
 Such diseases include:

 • diphtheria;